- The consul Marcus Valerius Laevinus and the Senate bicker about the appointment of a dictator;

 Quintus Fulvius Flaccus could now lead the consular elections.
 The centuria praerogativa – which on this occasion was the century of iuniores of the tribus Galeria – voted for him and for Quintus Fabius Maximus.
 Both were now fairly certain of the consulship, but suddenly two people’s tribunes threatened to use their power of veto.
 They protested against the fact that Flaccus was a candidate in an election that he himself presided over.
 They did not have a strong case, and Flaccus could cite quite a few precedents, for instance the re-election of Fabius Maximus under his own presidency just five years previously.
 It was ultimately agreed that the Senate would mediate in the conflict.
 The senators saw the need for experienced commanders and ultimately convinced the tribunes to drop their objections.
 This they did, and Quintus Fulvius Flaccus and Quintus Fabius Maximus won an easy victory.
 Flaccus was elected consul for the fourth time, Fabius for the fifth time.

 New censors were also elected, but these elections proved to be pointless, as Lucius Veturius Philo died soon afterwards.
 The other censor, Publius Licinius Crassus – the pontifex maximus and former master of horse -, now laid down his office as well, as tradition demanded.
-New censors were elected later that year and Marcus Cornelius Cethegus and Publius Sempronius Tuditanus quarrelled over which senator was to be named the princeps senatus, the most senior senator of the Roman Republic.
+New censors were elected later this year and Marcus Cornelius Cethegus and Publius Sempronius Tuditanus quarrelled over which senator was to be named the princeps senatus, the most senior senator of the Roman Republic.
 Cethegus argued that ancestral tradition required his colleague to nominate Titus Manlius Torquatus, who at that time was the oldest living censor.
 But Tuditanus wanted to nominate Quintus Fabius Maximus because of his achievements during the war.
 After a lot of discussion, Fabius was named the princeps senatus, a position he would hold until his death in 203 BCE.

 The censors subsequently revised the roll of the senators.
 Marcus Caecilius Metellus, who after the defeat at Cannae had proposed to abandon the Republic, was struck off the roll, as were seven others.
 Several equites were also punished, especially those who had served in the cavalry of the “Cannae legions”.
 They lost their equus publicus and had to serve for another ten years on their own horse.
 Several citizens were relegated to the aerarii and the censors also let out contracts for the lease of land near Capua and the reconstruction of buildings near the Forum that had been destroyed in a fire the previous year.